Skip to main content

 • Enclomiphene ∞ This is a selective estrogen receptor modulator (SERM).
 It works by blocking estrogen receptors in the hypothalamus and pituitary.
 By doing so, it “tricks” the brain into thinking estrogen levels are low, which in turn causes an increase in GnRH, LH, and FSH production.
 This provides another mechanism to stimulate the body’s own testosterone production, making it a valuable tool both during and after TRT.

 This multi-faceted approach illustrates a core principle of hormonal wellness ∞ it is a systems-based intervention.
-It addresses the primary deficiency, preserves the integrity of the natural feedback loop, and proactively manages potential by controlling metabolic pathways.
+It addresses the primary deficiency, preserves the integrity of the natural feedback loop, and proactively manages potential side effects by controlling metabolic pathways.
 This stands in stark contrast to a more traditional approach, which might involve only the prescription of testosterone without these crucial supporting elements.

 A hormonally-focused protocol is a systems-based intervention designed to restore the body’s natural signaling dynamics, not just replace deficient hormones.